Matthew Ebden: 2022: Australian Open finalist, Wimbledon champion with Purcell & mixed doubles finalist, top 25

-2023: New partnership with Bopanna, two titles & career-high ranking
+2023: New partnership with Bopanna, maiden Masters title, US Open final, World No. 4

 In Rotterdam he reached the final with his new partner Rohan Bopanna but lost after they held a championship point in the match tiebreak to Ivan Dodig and Austin Krajicek.

-The pair won their first title in Doha, beating Constant Lestienne and Botic van de Zandschulp in the final, then won Ebden won his first Masters title at Indian Wells once again partnering Bopanna, defeating defending champions Jack Sock and John Isner in the semifinals and top seeded and world No. 1 pair of Wesley Koolhof and Neal Skupski in the final.
-As a result he reached a new career-high ranking of No. 18 on 20 March 2023.
+The pair won their first title in Doha, defeating Constant Lestienne and Botic van de Zandschulp in the final.
+Ebden won his first Masters title at Indian Wells once again partnering Bopanna, defeating defending champions Jack Sock and John Isner in the semifinals, and top seeded and world No. 1 pair of Wesley Koolhof and Neal Skupski in the final.
+As a result, he reached a new career-high ranking of No. 18 on 20 March 2023 and also became Australia's Number 1 men's doubles player.

+He reached the top 15 on 8 May 2023 following the final in 2023 Mutua Madrid Open, losing to Andrey Rublev and Karen Khachanov.

+Following the 2023 Wimbledon Championships where he reached the semifinals, he entered the top 10 in doubles on 17 July 2023.
+He reached the finals at the US Open.
+Continuing with his good form, he also reached the finals of two other Masters 1000 events at the 2023 Rolex Shanghai Masters and at the 2023 Rolex Paris Masters.